 To bring healthy, affordable food to our community.

-A vibrant healthy community with access to healthy affordable food through a grocery store.
+A vibrant and healthy community with access to healthy food through an affordable, member-owned, grocery store.

 Open To All: We are open to all members of the community; everyone can shop and anyone can become an owner.

 Sustainability: We are committed to sustainable business practices that ensure we are a resource for the community for generations to come.

 Community: We are committed to serving as a community hub where people can gather, connect, grow and learn through education, training and information.

 Co-operation: We are committed to upholding the Seven Cooperative Principles which include:

 Voluntary and Open Membership - Cooperatives are voluntary organizations, open to all people able to use its services and willing to accept the responsibilities of membership, without race, color, religion, national origin, gender, sexual orientation, gender identity, age, or disability discrimination.

 Democratic Member Control - Cooperatives are democratic organizations controlled by their members—those who buy the goods or use the services of the cooperative—who actively participate in setting policies and making decisions.